-Mangalyaan has been operating for over 7 years now, observing Martian landscapes and studying their composition using its five indigenous science instruments.
+Mangalyaan operated for more than 7 years.
+Its fuel depleted in 2022, leading to loss of communications with the spacecraft and thus being subsequently declared end of life.
+During its mission, Mangalyaan observed various Martian landscapes and studied their composition using its five indigenous science instruments.
 The bold mission wasn’t without its challenges, some of which were unique to India.

 Why did ISRO launch Mangalyaan on a PSLV rocket?

 ISRO originally intended to launch Mangalyaan on their Geosynchronous Satellite Launch Vehicle (GSLV) rocket instead of the only roughly half as powerful Polar Satellite Launch Vehicle (PSLV).
-As with most Mars missions, a GSLV rocket could’ve boosted Mangalyaan out of Earth orbit and onto an interplanetary trajectory to the Red planet.
+As with most Mars missions, a rocket as powerful as a GSLV could’ve boosted Mangalyaan out of Earth orbit and onto an interplanetary trajectory to the Red planet.
 But the rocket suffered two failures in 2010, just as Mangalyaan was being conceptualized.

 Fixing the identified issues in the rocket’s design and preparing for another launch could take at least 3 years, placing it eerily close to the time-sensitive November 2013 launch window for Mars.
 The next launch opportunity was in 2016 so ISRO decided to launch Mangalyaan on a PSLV rocket in 2013 instead.